 The most uncomfortable comfort food experience in NYC

 If you are looking for a one-of-a-kind place to grab a bite, look no further–Karen’s Diner has got you covered.
 Karen’s Diner is a tasty, retro-themed pop-up joint located in the West Village, with service provided by literal Karens to create a “Rude Dining Experience” on purpose.
-Whether you love them, hate them or you’re frightened by them, for better or for worse, Karen’s is here to stay (at least until the end of this year).
+A unique experience that pokes fun at and exaggerates the famous Karen character that has gone viral over the past few years.
+Whether you love them, hate them or are frightened by them, for better or for worse, Karen’s Diner is here to stay (at least until the end of this year).

-Over the course of the meal, we were surrounded by several annoyed Karens serving lots of hungry customers.
-The environment was filled with the loud sounds of Karen screams and insults and deep belly laughs from customers.
+The environment of the restaurant was filled with the loud sounds of Karen screams and insults accompanied by deep belly laughs from customers.
 “What are you laughing at?” was a common question.
-When our Karen asked us if we wanted dessert in her unenthusiastic tone, we kindly turned her down as we were extremely full.
-“Cheapskates!” she yelled, then slammed our bill on the table.
-Our $45 tickets went towards our tab, but we did have to put in some extra money to tip our lovely Karen.
+Customers were clearly trying to get a rise out of the Karens for the fun of it (who wouldn’t?).
+When our Karen asked if she could bring us any dessert in her unenthusiastic tone, we kindly turned her down as we were already extremely full.
+“Cheapskates!” she yelled, then slammed the bill on the table.
+Our $45 tickets went towards our tab, but we did put in some extra money to tip our lovely Karen.

-Overall, Karen’s Diner is definitely a unique experience but a somewhat pricey one.
-While it is a fun time, I don’t think I would return.
-Although hilarious and unquestionably memorable, my friends and I agreed that we would prefer a more relaxing meal with kinder service.
-Before our adventure came to an end, I asked Karen if she would like to say anything to The Pace Press.
+Karen’s Diner is definitely a noteworthy experience, but a somewhat pricey one.
+While it was a fun time, it’s hard to say if it’s worth returning for seconds.
+Although hilarious and unquestionably memorable, some would prefer a more relaxing meal with kinder service.
+Before the adventure came to an end, Karen was asked if she would like to say anything to The Pace Press.
 Her response was a simple one.

 “College kids irritate me!”